TCNJ-ECE-IMPL/mxnet_tools/plot_progress/README.md

 # plot_progress

-Plot_progress takes training and validation accuracy and loss from a network/model log file and plots those values.
+Plot_progress takes training and validation accuracy and loss from a network/model's mxnet log file and plots those values.
 The intention is to showcase the evolution of networks/models through data analysis.
 Comparison of accuracies will illustrate whether a network is underfitting or overfitting data, and offer next steps as to how it should be treated.

 # Usage